department-of-veterans-affairs/vets-website/va-gov/pages/view-va-payment-history.md

 Yes.
 It’s important to update your information with us if you change your marital status, have a baby, adopt a child, or experience any other life change that could affect your rating or payment.

-<b>If you have a disability rating of 30% or higher,</b> you may be able to add eligible dependents to your VA disability compensation to get a higher payment (also called a "benefit rate").
+<b>If you have a disability rating of 30% or higher</b>, you may be able to add eligible dependents to your VA disability compensation to get a higher payment (also called a "benefit rate"). <br>
 <a href="https://www.benefits.va.gov/compensation/add-dependents.asp">Find out how to add eligible dependents</a>.

-If your disability gets worse, you can file a claim for an increase in benefits.
+<b>If your disability gets worse</b>, you can file a claim for an increase in benefits. <br>
 <a href="/disability-benefits/increase-claims-testing/">File for a VA disability increase</a>.

 </div>